Developing Better

 Comply to Requirements

-Complying to all relevant environmental and other requirements stipulated by the authorities
+Complying with all relevant environmental and other requirements stipulated by the authorities

 Build Sustainable Operations